matheuscandido/courier-python/README.md

 ### To-Do

-- [ ] Load collections into a proper tree view on sidebar
+- [x] Load collections into a proper tree view on sidebar
+    - [-] Pretty renderer for colored method verbs
+    - [ ] Model  treestore with full request info from .json
+    - [ ] Collection v2.1 full spec parser
-- [ ] Click on request in the sidebar and open it on a new tab
+- [x] Click on request in the sidebar and open it on a new tab
 - [ ] Implement importing new collections
 - [ ] Editing and saving open requests
 - [ ] Add new requests to existing collections